The writer flew from England to visit relatives in B.C.,Canada. and was taken by them for a stay in their holiday home by Lake Osoyoos.

 Average Temperatures in Osoyoos, B.C.

-Up Anarchist Mountain to Visit the Newton Observatory
+Taking a Steep Route up Anarchist Mountain to Visit the Newton Observatory

 Taking Highway 3 out of Osoyoos towards the east, our car climbed the steep road to Anarchist Mountain.
 Our destination was the Newton Observatory, where we hoped to chat to Jack Newton and be shown his telescopes and images.
 On a very tight turn in the road, we stopped at the lookout to enjoy the fabulous view of Osoyoos, and the border with the USA, far below us.

-Views From the Lookout on Anarchist Mountain
+Views to the Border with the USA from the Lookout on Anarchist Mountain

-Hospitable Reception at the Newton Observatory
+Hospitable Reception at the Newton Observatory on Anarchist Mountain

 After a long gradual descent down the mountain, we turned on to Observatory Road and introduced ourselves to Jack Newton and his wife, hoping to be shown the telescope and Jack's amazing images of the galaxy.
 We explained that we had not booked rooms in his B&B but Jack, a world-famous amateur astronomer, was nevertheless more than happy to enthuse about his passion for the night sky.